 (B) obtained after the applicant met the education requirement specified in Section R156-28-302a;

-(C) supervised by a competent supervisor who was licensed as a veterinarian or exempted from licensure, except if the supervisor was exempted from licensure, the applicant must demonstrate the qualifications and competence of the supervisor; and
+(C) supervised by a competent supervisor who was licensed as a veterinarian, or who was exempted from licensure but possessed substantially equivalent qualifications; and

 (D) comparable to experience that would be obtained in a standard veterinarian practice setting in Utah.

 (iv) Supervision of the intern by the licensed veterinarian may be obtained by "indirect supervision" as defined in Section 58-28-102 provided that the supervisor supplements the indirect supervision with routine face to face contact as the licensed veterinarian deems appropriate using professional judgment.